qudratyunusov/qudratyunusov/Roadmap.md

 * Implement sys_net syscalls.
 (Nekotekina)
 * Implement remaining syscalls for liblv2.
 (Nekotekina)
 * Fix RawSPU registers.
 (Nekotekina)
+* Improvements to the shader generation and cache system (kd-11)

 ## September 2017
 * Rebuild LLVM cache for the firmware after its installation.
 (Nekotekina)